Edchja/cheat-sheet/linux/configuration.md

 $ ssh-keygen -t ed25519 -f ~/.ssh/<certificate-name> -C "your e-mail address or pc name"
 ```

-> :tip: **Tip:** You can use `man ssh-keygen` to get a detailed description about all possible parameters and options.
+> :bulb: **Tip:** You can use `man ssh-keygen` to get a detailed description about all possible parameters and options.

 The output will look like this: